Rokutann/npy.el/README.md

 chunks from multiple sources in a Pipenv project to a single inferior python process for its virtual environment (virtualenv-dedicated inferior python process).
-Also, you can spawn multiple virutalenv-dedicated inferior python processes for different Pipenv projects in a single Emacs process.
+Also, you can spawn multiple virutalenv-dedicated inferior python processes for multiple Pipenv projects from a single Emacs process.

 Some of nPipenv's features: